Relative cohomology of bi-arrangements: The Orlik--Solomon bi-complex of a bi-arrangement of hyperplanes

 We will write~$S\stackrel{m}{\hookrightarrow}T$ for an inclusion of strata of codimension~$m$; for an inclusion~$S\stackrel{1}{\hookrightarrow}T$, we then have a component~$d_{S,T}:A_r^S(\A)\rightarrow A_{r-1}^T(\A)$ for the differential~$d$.

 If~$\Sigma$ is a strict stratum of~$\A$ of codimension~$r$, then the complex

-is the Orlik-Solomon algebra of the arrangement~$\A^{\leq\Sigma}$, hence is exact.
+is the Orlik--Solomon algebra of the arrangement~$\A^{\leq\Sigma}$, hence is exact.
 This property allows one to uniquely define (as in~\cite[Lemma 2.2]{looijenga}) the groups~$A_r^S(\A)$ and the differentials~$d_{S,T}$ by induction on the codimension, starting with~$A_0^{\C^n}(\A)=\Q$.
 We will use this inductive point of view to generalize this construction to bi-arrangements.